×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Romania is to use online resources such as websites and classifieds.
 Websites such as Imobiliare.ro, OLX.ro, and Ziarul Imobiliar are great resources for finding apartments, houses, and other types of real estate in Romania.
 Additionally, classifieds such as Craigslist and Gumtree can be used to find rental properties in Romania.
 Additionally, it is possible to find a place to live in Romania by networking with people in the area, such as friends, family, or colleagues.
-Finally, it is also possible to find a place to live in Romania by contacting local real estate agents or property management companies," said one expat in Romania.
+Finally, it is also possible to find a place to live in Romania by contacting local real estate agents or property management companies," explained one foreigner living in Romania.

 What do I need to know before moving to Romania?